 |JBS Foods||June 21||$11m||“REvil”||Attackers gained access to an old admin account with a weak password that should have been deactivated but wasn’t||Plants had to be shut down and production halted|

 What is far more interesting than these “Cold Facts” is the way that the attackers, both in these cases and more broadly, have attempted to “re-branded” in such a way that they can effectively apply more pressure to pay the ransom.

-Ransomware is largely a financially driven business model therefore seeking that not so elusive return on investment becomes the primary, if not only, priority for these groups.
+The ransomware business model, like any business model, is primarily financially driven – seeking that not so elusive return on investment becomes the primary, if not only, priority for these groups.

 The three most popular tactics for ensuring the pressure to pay is firmly and increasingly applied to the victim are: